 Workflow and Throughput Analytics

 Location data is time-stamped.
 Aggregated across hundreds of interactions per day, it reveals where time is being lost, where assets accumulate, where people wait, and where processes diverge from the intended flow.
+Learn more about RTLS workflow analytics.
 This transforms RTLS from a real-time tracking tool into a retrospective analytics engine — enabling process improvement decisions grounded in actual movement data.

 Automated Attendance and Access